 #Myth 4: Telemedicine ruins the doctor/patient relationship

-Telemedicine is not supposed to be a replacement for face to face appointments to a doctor’s office.
+Telemedicine is not supposed to be a replacement for face-to-face appointments at a doctor’s office.
 Rather, it is intended to act as a complement to appointments by regular physicians.
 Telemedicine is perfect for occasions where you are unable to make an appointment with your primary care specialist and the condition is not serious enough for an emergency room ride.
 Telemedicine is a reasonable choice in many non-emergency cases where medical treatment can be provided without a doctor’s office visit.

 #Myth 5: I don’t have the IT resources for telemedicine